-• Other Non-Major Governmental fund balances (amounts restricted for other specific purposes such as management, preservation, and archiving of public records, personnel and security for the courthouse, technology requirements for the justice court, enhancement of the county attorney operations with fees from processing dishonored and forged checks, and the maintenance of the commissary in the Sheriff's Department.
+• Other Non-Major Governmental fund balances (amounts restricted for other specific purposes such as management, preservation, and archiving of public records, personnel and security for the courthouse, technology requirements for the justice court, enhancement of the county attorney operations with fees from processing dishonored and forged checks, the maintenance of the commissary in the Sheriff's Department, and the State pass-through grants related to the COVID-19 pandemic.
 All restrictions are enacted according to Texas statutes.)